AE-nv/alm-workshop-extern/README.md

+# ALM Workshop 2025

-# Introduction
+## Introduction

-Hi everybody!
-Welcome to the ALM Workshop of 2025!
+Hi everyone!
+Welcome to the **ALM Workshop 2025**!

-We give this workshop with a few goals in mind:
+This workshop is designed to give you hands-on experience with:
-* Learn new (or unfamiliar) technologies
+* Learning new and unfamiliar technologies.
-* Implement CI ALM concepts
-    * You learned the theory, now it's time to implement

-While it's easier to work with technologies that you use day-to-day, today I would like to try some technologies that you (probably) haven't really worked with yet:

-* Golang
-* Quay
+* Implementing **Continuous Integration (CI) and Application Lifecycle Management (ALM)** concepts.
+* Applying the theory you’ve learned in a real-world setup.

+To make things more interesting, we’ll be using technologies that you may not have worked with before:
+* **Golang** – A modern programming language known for its efficiency and simplicity.
+* **Quay** – A container registry for storing and managing container images.
-* GitHub DevSpaces / DevContainers
+* **GitHub DevSpaces / DevContainers** – A development environment that works in the cloud.
-* GitHub Actions
-* RedHat OpenShift
+* **GitHub Actions** – A CI/CD pipeline tool for automating software workflows.
+* **RedHat OpenShift** – A Kubernetes-based container platform for deploying applications.

-# Workshop
+## Workshop Structure

-The workshop will be divided in several tasks that each represent a checkpoint.
-If one of the tasks is not working or you ran out of time you can always check-out the branch for that specific checkpoint and catch-up from there.
+The workshop is divided into several tasks, each serving as a checkpoint.
+If you get stuck or run out of time, you can always check out the corresponding branch to catch up.

+---

 # Tasks